toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

         [assets](#assets)
     }
     @Answer {
-        `Asset Property` and `Asset Behaviour` options to define how asset are processed during pipeline execution.
+        `Asset Property` and `Asset Behavior` options to define how asset are processed during pipeline execution.
     }
 }